There (virtual world)

 There is a 3D online virtual world developed and operated by Makena Technologies.
 The platform opened to the public in October 2003 after a two-year beta and counted more than one million registered members by 2009.

 Designed for social play rather than combat, the world lets players create custom avatars, build and trade user-generated items, and participate in activities such as buggy races, paintball games, hoverboard challenges and player-hosted events.
 Land is offered as customizable zones and neighborhoods with an in-game rent system, and all transactions use the in-game currency, Therebucks (T$).
 Corporate partnerships have featured areas and content from companies like Coca-Cola, MTV, CosmoGIRL! and Paramount Pictures.

 There shut down on March 9, 2010, but relaunched on May 2, 2012 under a US$10 monthly subscription model.
-Interest spiked again in April 2025 after a YouTube documentary went viral, drawing more than 11 million views and prompting a large surge of returning and new players.
+Interest spiked again in April 2025 after a YouTube documentary went viral, drawing more than 14 million views and prompting a large surge of returning and new players.

 History

 Development and initial run (1998–2010)

 There Inc. was founded in 1998; closed beta began in July 2001 and the world launched publicly in October 2003.
-Tom Melcher, formerly of CNET, served as chief executive officer until 2003.
+Tom Melcher, formerly of CNET, was chief executive officer until 2003.

 Lagging growth led to major layoffs in August 2004 and a split into two entities: Forterra Systems - targeting government simulation - and Makena Technologies for the consumer product.